This post may contain affiliate links. Please see my disclosure policy for more details.

 You can either choose to travel by day like we did or pay extra for a bed if you take the night ferry.

 There’s thankfully quite a lot to do on the ferry (it takes around 10 hours!).
 It’s huge with a restaurant, bar, lounges and even a cinema!
-There’s also outdoor decks, so you can get some fresh air.
+There are also outdoor decks, so you can get some fresh air.

 Make sure you check the biosecurity rules for Tasmania before you go, as there are restrictions on bringing things like fruit and vegetables into the state due to the risk of diseases and pests.
 You’ll also be asked to hand over any fruit, veg or firearms before you drive onto the ferry!